-- 1 Run INETCFG on the server. - 2 Insert the Novell BorderManager 3.8 CD into the server's CD-ROM drive. - 3 On the X-Server Graphical Console screen, click Novell > Install. - If the X-Server Graphical Console is not loaded, enter STARTX at the server console. - If STARTX is already loaded, press Ctrl+Esc and select the option for X-Server Graphical Console. - 4 Click Add, then browse to the root of the Novell BorderManager 3.8 CD and select product.ni, which is displayed in the right panel. - 5 On the Welcome page, click Next. - 6 Read the license agreement and click I accept to accept the terms of the agreement.
+- 1 If not previously run, run INETCFG on the server to transfer all the LAN driver, protocols, and remote access commands to INETCFG and restart the server. - 2 Insert the Novell BorderManager 3.8 with SP3 CD into the server's CD-ROM drive. - 3 On the X-Server Graphical Console screen, click Novell > Install. - If the X-Server Graphical Console is not loaded, enter STARTX at the server console. - If STARTX is already loaded, press Ctrl+Esc and select the option for X-Server Graphical Console. - 4 Click Add, then browse to the root of the Novell BorderManager 3.8 with SP3 CD (NBM38wSP3), and then select product.ni, which is displayed in the right panel and click OK > OK.